prajitdas/EBXPrivacy/README.md

 No, root is only required to install Xposed one time.

 <a name="FAQ22"></a>
-**(22) Why isn't XPrivacy available in the Google Play Store anymore?**
+**(22) Why isn't EBXPrivacy available in the Google Play Store anymore?**

 Because Google removed it.
 Read the explanation [here](http://forum.xda-developers.com/showpost.php?p=44427089&postcount=2433).

 <a name="FAQ23"></a>
 **(23) What is "Template" used for?**

-XPrivacy uses the default template to apply restrictions to newly installed applications.
+EBXPrivacy uses the default template to apply restrictions to newly installed applications.
 Templates can also be used when you select "*Apply template*" from the menu inside the application detail view.

 <a name="FAQ24"></a>
 **(24) Will there be iOS or Windows Phone versions?**

-No. Because they are not open source, it's too difficult to implement something like XPrivacy on these OS's.
+No. Because they are not open source, it's too difficult to implement something like EBXPrivacy on these OS's.

 <a name="FAQ25"></a>
 **(25) Will you restrict...?**